 As she barreled through the windy Colorado valley rich with wildflowers and shrubs, encompassed by enormous mountains of Autumn spruce, the muscular Buckskin showed no signs of slowing down.
-Her hooves pounded hard at the terrain, while the rest of her legs made circular motions that resembled those of a traveling locomotive’s coupling rods.
-She was a majestic beauty, towering in stature, haughty in posture, and graceful in stride.
-Her black mane seemed ready to blow away while it tugged hard at her neck, complemented by a head that properly tilted downward and gazed ahead.
+Her hooves pounded hard at the terrain, while the rest of her legs made circular motions that resembled a traveling locomotive’s coupling rods.
+She was a majestic beauty–towering in stature, haughty in posture, and graceful in stride.
+Her black mane seemed ready to fly away while it tugged hard at her neck, complemented by a head that properly tilted downward and gazed ahead.
 Her name was Cheyenne.
 Atop of the horse’s back was a leather saddle, quite minimalist in design, devoid of anything fancy or special, and seated was her master Thomas—a manly teenager who wore a brown cowboy hat with one hawk feather, a grey wool coat, and cowhide chaps over his jeans.
-A forty-five seventy lever action rested in his horizontal saddle scabbard.
-He generally only rode the long and narrow mountain trails nice and slow to take everything in, but now he was in a hurry home before dark and had to cut through the valley.
+As well, an old forty-five seventy lever action rested in his horizontal saddle scabbard.
+He generally only rode the long and narrow mountain trails nice and slow to take everything in, but now he had to hurry home before dark by cutting through the valley.
 A cabin with a wood-burning stove awaited his arrival.

 Thomas and Cheyenne arrived at the cabin on time.
-After unsaddling and giving her a brush-down, he penned her with the only other one, a Chestnut mustang he captured during an elk hunt and later domesticated through a span of several months.
-The horses grazed heavily in preparation for Winter, and there was a small stream nearby which Thomas used to refill their drinking tubs that constantly required refilling.
+After unsaddling and giving her a brush-down, he penned her with the other horse–a beautiful Chestnut mustang he spontaneously captured during an elk hunt and later domesticated for several months.
+The horses grazed heavily in preparation for Winter, and there was a small stream nearby which Thomas used to refill their drinking tubs.
 After leaving them alone in the wooden corral, he grabbed his rifle and entered the cabin wherein he lit a wood-burning stove for warmth and oil lamps for light.
-Incredibly motivated to build the place, he rode all the way from New Mexico in order to find a suitable property for construction due to a bitter distaste for shelterless slumber.
+Incredibly motivated to build the place, he rode all the way from New Mexico in order to find a suitable property for construction due to a distaste for cold, shelterless slumber.
 Such commitment to a wild existence, wilder than the typical lifestyles of young men, emanated from a burning desire for adventure, perhaps a calling from life itself, and thus the boy was completely uninfluenced by those who warned him not to live alone in the wild.
 He desired a dangerous life–to him, that was the only way to live.

-As Thomas sat on a rocking chair next to the fireplace, he played his harmonica beautifully.
-He always improvised and never took any lessons, because he naturally could vary his tones to produce the sounds that he wanted.
-It was one of his ways to wind down before sleep since he had to maintain his home, take care of the horses, ride the horses, hunt for food, chop wood, check his animal traps, and many other tasks that demanded exhaustive effort on a daily basis.
+As Thomas sat on a rocking chair next to the fireplace, he played his harmonica.
+He always improvised and never took any lessons, because he naturally could vary his tones to produce something uniquely beautiful.
 The music had a discernible and reflective nature about it, as if it was working its way through a puzzle instead of merely expressing emotional sounds.
-It was so incredibly clear and smooth, relaxing yet stimulating to most subtle minds, but my words on the matter will never do it enough justice.
+It was so incredibly clear and directed, relaxing yet stimulating to most subtle minds, but my words on the matter will never do it enough justice.
+It was one of his ways to wind down before sleep since he had to maintain his home, take care of the horses, ride the horses, hunt for food, chop wood, check his animal traps, and many other tasks that exhausted him every day.

-If at nighttime he wasn’t playing his harmonica, he would write long poems full of mystery.
+If at nighttime he wasn’t playing his harmonica, he would write long poems that reflected a zest for life.
 Somehow he wrote exceptionally well, even though he lacked proper schooling.
-What an understatement—he was a profound author well out of the ordinary and long beyond his time.
+What an understatement!
+He was a profound author– full of original ideas, well out of the ordinary, and far beyond his time.
 Few had read his wondrous works, but the ones who did immediately recognized his talent.
 Of course, he had many glitches and blemishes to fix but experienced writers he met saw past them and took note of his enormous potential.
 Perhaps they understood his uncanny ability to beautifully express ideas with a flawed technique— like a philosopher full of contradictions and errors yet able to blow people away with undeniable eloquence.
-Thomas had not the faintest clue of his gift’s magnitude, as he did not realize most people spent entire lifetimes pursuing such profundity–one that was within him since his birth.
+Thomas had not the faintest clue of his gift’s magnitude, as he did not realize most people spent entire lifetimes pursuing such insight–one that was within him since his birth.

-He had still been playing his harmonica when something unusual happened, so unusual as to arise tremendous anxiety in what was supposed to be a relaxing night.
+He had still been playing his harmonica when something unusual happened, so unusual as to arise anxiety in what was supposed to be a relaxing night.
 Addressing the surprise was going to require a certain carefulness unbeknownst to most.
 It was a loud banging that rattled Thomas out of his musical trance, and he immediately reached for his rifle and pulled the lever to load a cartridge.
-Someone had knocked on the door, but no one ever came to the cabin before.
+Someone had knocked on the door!
+Yet no one ever came to the cabin before.
 Thomas wanted to keep it that way.